 Recent numerous methods~\cite{rocco2018neighbourhood,min2019hyperpixel,min2020learning,liu2020semantic,sarlin2020superglue,sun2021loftr,min2021convolutional} thus have focused on cost aggregation stage to refine the initial matching scores.
 Among hand-crafted methods, SCOT~\cite{liu2020semantic} formulates semantic correspondence as an optimal transport problem and attempts to solve two issues, namely many to one matching and background matching.
 HPF~\cite{min2019hyperpixel} first computes appearance matching confidence using hyperpixel features and then uses Regularized Hough Matching (RHM) algorithm for cost aggregation to enforce geometric consistency.
 DHPF~\cite{min2020learning}, that replaces feature selection algorithm of HPF~\cite{min2019hyperpixel} with trainable networks, also uses RHM.
 However, these hand-crafted techniques for refining the matching scores are neither learnable nor robust to severe deformations.
 As learning-based approaches, NC-Net~\cite{rocco2018neighbourhood} utilizes 4D convolution to achieve local neighborhood consensus by finding locally consistent matches, and its variants~\cite{rocco2020efficient,li2020correspondence} proposed more efficient methods.
 GOCor~\cite{truong2020gocor} proposed aggregation module that directly improves the correlation maps.
 GSF~\cite{jeon2020guided} formulated pruning module to suppress false positives of correspondences in order to refine the initial correlation maps.
 CHM~\cite{min2021convolutional} goes one step further, proposing a learnable geometric matching algorithm which utilizes 6D convolution.
 However, they are all limited in the sense that they inherit limitation of CNN-based architectures, which is local receptive fields. \paragraph{Transformers in Vision.} Transformer~\cite{vaswani2017attention}, the \emph{de facto} standard for Natural Language Processing (NLP) tasks, has recently imposed significant impact on various tasks in Computer Vision fields such as image classification~\cite{dosovitskiy2020image,touvron2020deit}, object detection~\cite{carion2020end,zhu2020deformable}, tracking and matching~\cite{sun2020transtrack,sun2021loftr}.
-ViT~\cite{dosovitskiy2020image}, the first work to propose an end-to-end Transformer-based architecture for the image classification task, successfully extended the receptive field, owing to its self-attention nature that can captures global relationship between features.
-LoFTR~\cite{sun2021loftr} uses cross and self-attention module to refine the feature maps conditioned on both input images, and formulate the hand-crafted aggregation layer with dual-softmax~\cite{rocco2018neighbourhood,tyszkiewicz2020disk} and optimal transport~\cite{sarlin2020superglue} to infer correspondences.
-Unlike this, for the first time, we propose a Transformer-based cost aggregation module.
+ViT~\cite{dosovitskiy2020image}, the first work to propose an end-to-end Transformer-based architecture for the image classification task, successfully extended the receptive field, owing to its self-attention nature that can capture global relationship between features.
+For visual correspondence, LoFTR~\cite{sun2021loftr} uses cross and self-attention module to refine the feature maps conditioned on both input images, and formulate the hand-crafted aggregation layer with dual-softmax~\cite{rocco2018neighbourhood,tyszkiewicz2020disk} and optimal transport~\cite{sarlin2020superglue} to infer correspondences.
+COTR~\cite{jiang2021cotr} takes coordinates as an input and addresses dense correspondence task without the use of correlation map.
+Unlike these, for the first time, we propose a Transformer-based cost aggregation module.